markusmoenig/Eldiron/docs/docs/official_rules.md

 Simple recipes are available immediately.
 Better skill values create better outputs instead of blocking the attempt.
 A character can expose skill points as attributes such as `skill_fletching = 25`.

+Official crafting uses deterministic, use-based advancement.
+A successful craft grants `1` point in its recipe skill and another `1` while the crafter is below the recipe's recommended value.
+A recipe stops teaching once the crafter is `20` points above that recommendation, and a skill never exceeds its own maximum.
+Failed crafts and missing-material attempts grant nothing.
+This makes simple preparations the practice path into advanced ritual work instead of requiring authored skill points.

 Crafted items use two numeric percentages: